prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part7.md

 ## Introduction

 Provide a visual design for your mobile app using UX visual design principles.
-Continue using Figma to apply visual treatment to the same screens as your wireframe.
+Continue using Figma to apply visual treatment to the same screens as your mid-term.
 You will add visual design with the goal to increase usability, not to add "bells and whistles".
 Make sure your design document is organized for the prototype tool, Figma with proper frame names and labels.

 ## Instructions

 ### Screens Selection:

 - Choose three pivotal screens for your design.
-- It's recommended to utilize the same three screens from your midterm, unless there's a compelling rationale to select others, for which you must consult with your professor.
+- It's recommended to utilize the same screens from your mid-term, unless there's a compelling rationale to select others, for which you must consult with your professor.

 ### Design Focus: